exactly/docs/guides/protocol/market/README.md

 function previewRedeem(uint256 shares) external view returns (uint256)
 ```

-Allows users to simulate the effects of their redeemption at the current block.
+Allows users to simulate the effects of their redemption at the current block.

 **Parameters**